 Implementation of CCSS requires careful planning and a coordinated effort throughout Maine from all stakeholders including parents, teachers, administrators and Department of Education officials.
 MEA believes implementation efforts have not included all stakeholders.
 Lack of communication, lack of resources and the lack of necessary supports for successful implementation of CCSS are rampant within the schools of Maine, as are the missing voices of parents and teachers in decision-making.

-The Maine Education Association calls for the following actions:
+The Maine Education Association calls for the following actions (as of Jan.
+31, 2015):

-- Resources, including necessary technology, be made available to all school districts and practitioners that ensure support at all levels for successful implementation of CCSS
+- Adequate and appropriate funding and resources, including necessary technology, be made available to all school districts and practitioners that ensure support at all levels for successful implementation of standards; and